Snowfable/home-ed-resources/podcasts.md

 # Listening in
 Podcasts are a great way of accessing various topics.
 Many universities and other establishments offer podcasts as a way for people to keep up with new discoveries and latest research.

+## Ask the Nincompoops
+If you want to know who invented cheese, why the grass is green, and whether this is the best podcast you'll ever hear (the answer to the last one is 'yes', you can have that for free), then it's time for you to....Ask The Nincompoops!
+[Listen here.](https://play.acast.com/s/nincompoops?fbclid=IwAR0tGPUVNbmAvcvr3k4Mz62pHBkh6DFvjV8SqgFU7lRV2rxGVGz3glc9I-I)

 ## Birbeck, University of London Podcasts
 Subjecs on population, environment, gender and more.
 [Listen here.](http://www.bbk.ac.uk/bisr/podcasts/podcasts/)